IEvangelist/azure-cosmos-dotnet-repository/docs/event-sourcing/src/getting-started/guide/02-store-config.md

 // Excluded for brevity
 ```

-The fist step is to give the database a name, this example then configures the event store using the container builder.
+The first step is to give the database a name, this example then configures the event store using the container builder.
 This stores all events for a `CustomerAccount` in a container called `customer-accounts-events`.

 The last part of this example makes a call to `.AddDomainEventTypes(...)`, this scans the assemblies provided for all types that implement `IDomainEvent`.
 This is required to perform the polymorphic de-serialization of different event payload on each `EventItem`.